-The Track Meters setting in the General Options of the Project Settings lets you choose how meters in the Fairlight page display their audio analysis.
+The Track Meters setting in the Fairlight tab of the Project Settings lets you choose how meters in the Fairlight page display their audio analysis.
 There are two options:

 - Post Fader: Meters always display the level of each clip's signal after whatever fader adjustments have taken place.
 Fading a track's level down diminishes the visible level of that audio signal in the meter.
-This setting is good if you prefer a visual indication of the relative levels you've set your various audio tracks to, which is a very NLEoriented behavior. - Track Source: Meters always use the volume levels of the audio clips in that track, even if you've lowered the level using the sliders.
+This setting is good if you prefer a visual indication of the relative levels you've set your various audio tracks to, which is a very NLE-oriented behavior. - Track Source: Meters always use the volume levels of the audio clips in that track, even if you've lowered the level using the sliders.
 If you've keyframed a clip's volume, that change will be reflected by the audio meters, even though fader changes are not.
 Viewing meters this way means you can always see how much level is available to clips in your mix regardless of what the current fader levels are set to, in the event you want to keep track of audio you want to bring back into the mix later on.
-This is a very DAW-oriented behavior.
+This is typically referred to as pre-fader metering.